However, “walk-ins” are desirable recruits for at least three reasons:

 - Make your targets feel wanted — it never hurts to include phrases that make your targets feel important and wanted.
 One of the best ways to do that is to include what I call “welcoming phrases.”
 Some possibilities include “We want you!”, “We need your passion,” “We’re almost there, we need you to complete our team” or “Please accept our invitation to join our team.”

 - Rotate your banners and your message — if you leave the same banner up for a long period of time, it may send an unintended message that something bad is keeping you from filling your positions.
 And if an unchanged banner gets weather worn, it may further reinforce the message that something is wrong.
 The most effective approach is to keep your banner and its message fresh by periodically rotating them as often as each week.
-Yes, creating multiple banners or signs is expensive, but after a while the same old banner simply will no longer be noticed.
+Yes, creating multiple banners or signs is expensive, but after a while, the same old banner simply will no longer be noticed.
 And if you can afford it, a rented electronic sign will allow you to continually change your message.

 - Make the banner visually appealing — if your work involves creativity, avoid a dull or uncreative looking sign or banner because that might cause the most creative potential recruits to reject your firm.
 And if you want your banner to be easily noticed by all of your targets, use multiple colors and easy-to-read fonts.
 Include your logo or pictures, because they will usually cause your targets to spend more time looking at your banner or sign.
 On the other end of the spectrum, you don’t want your banner or sign to be “too busy” because too much information may take more time to read than your target has available.

 - The location of the banner/sign matters — any banner should be pretested to ensure that it can be seen and read by targets who are driving by (if that is your goal) and by those walking in the vicinity.
-Obviously you want your banner to be seen, but if it’s too large and prominent, some may view it as an indication of desperation at your firm.
+Obviously, you want your banner to be seen, but if it’s too large and prominent, some may view it as an indication of desperation at your firm.
 Rather than just having an on-site banner, another advertising option that has been successfully used by many firms is a billboard.
 You can improve the impact of a billboard if it is placed prominently on a commuter route close to your facility or near a competitor’s site.
 If you recruit for a retail establishment, many firms have found a sign or banner inside the facility can also be effective.
-In the retail environment, having your employees where T-shirts with recruiting slogans or “ask me about working here” pins can also be an effective supplement to your banner.
+In the retail environment, having your employees wear T-shirts with recruiting slogans or “ask me about working here” pins can also be an effective supplement to your banner.
 Some firms have printed “we are hiring” messages on their receipts and others have placed recruiting messages in the large packages that their product comes in.

 - Reveal an opportunity to have great benefits — you have to be careful about including specific information about your hourly pay rates on a banner, because you might end up attracting recruits who only care about the money.
 However, if you already offer above average benefits, phrases like “full health benefits” or “paid vacation” might excite potential recruits who don’t currently have them.